BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 The following parameters can be set using the webServer.
 - Debug Level (0-4)
 - CAD mode on or off (STD mode)
-- Switch frequency hopping on and off
+- Switch frequency hopping on and off (Set to OFF)
 - When frequency Hopping is off: Select the frequency the gateway will work with.
 NOTE: Frequency hopping is experimental and does not work correctly.
 - When CAD mode is off: Select the Spreading Factor (SF) the gateway will work with